 Under-loading Man and Machine:

-Since it takes a lot of energy to maintain muscle tissue, the human body will
+conservation.
+Since it takes a lot of energy to maintain muscle tissue, the

-once-healthy long-duration cosmonauts returned to Earth only to
+made apparent after once-healthy long-duration cosmonauts returned to Earth

 Bone will shrink to match the weaker muscle.